 If you haven’t seen my post on that toner yet, I recommend reading that first before proceeding with the rest of the post (Read: My Acne Prescription from Aesthetic Science Clinic).

-If I were to use maxi-peel again, I would do it like this:
+If I were to use maxi-peel again, I would do this:

-I would start with the lowest strength (#1), at a frequency of once or twice a week — even if it might seem to weak and even if my skin could tolerate daily use.
-The following week, I’d use it thrice, and so on.
+I would start with the lowest strength (#1), at a frequency of once or twice a week — even if it might seem too weak and even if I think my skin could tolerate everyday use.
+The following week, I would use it 3x, and so on.

 Step 1: Wash Face

-Lately I’ve only been using cream cleansers from VMV and non-foamy cleansers from either Physiogel or Celeteque.
-I would do the same if I had to get back to maxi-peel.
-The solution can dry the skin out and I prefer not stripping my skin even more when I cleanse it.
+Lately I’ve only been using cream cleansers from VMV and non-foamy cleansers from either Physiogel or Cetaphil.
+I would use the same stuff if I had to get back to maxi-peel.
+The latter can dry the skin out and I prefer not to strip my skin of moisture when I wash it.

 Step 2: Wait

-I’m not sure why this is not written in the instructions, but with all other tretinoin products I bought, it’s always mentioned in the insert that you’d have to wait 15 – 20 minutes after cleansing before applying tretinoin.
+I’m not sure why this is not written in the instructions, but with all other tretinoin products I tried, it’s always mentioned in the insert that you have to wait 15 – 20 minutes after cleansing before applying tretinoin.
 When the skin is damp, the risk of irritation is higher.
 I’m guessing it’s because ingredients can penetrate the skin more when it’s damp.
-In some other scenario, you’d want that, but it’s not advisable with this active.
+With moisturizers and other treatment products, you might want that, but it’s not advisable with this active.